-Australian Ambassador to Indonesia Penny Williams PSM farewelled a small group of Australia Awards scholars on 18 January 2022
+Australian Ambassador to Indonesia Penny Williams PSM hosts a reception for the Australia Awards Indonesia Nusantara Scholarship recipients on 5 October 2023.

 Australia Awards

-Successful graduates will become part of the Australia Awards Global and Indonesia alumni network, a vast and actively supported community of influential alumni.
+Successful graduates become part of the Australia Awards Global Alumni network and the Australian alumni network in Indonesia, a vast and actively supported community of influential alumni.

 You can find more information about AAI:

-You can find information about Australia for ASEAN Scholarship here.
+You can find information about Australia for ASEAN Scholarships here.

 You can find information about ACIAR’s Australia Awards Fellowships here.